 Regardless of your line speed, latency is also very important when streaming on the fly.
 An average ping of below 20ms will be more than ideal, although anything below 50ms should suffice.
 It isn’t always necessary to use an ADSL line or any other fixed line, although those will provide the most stable speeds and latency.
 There are times when a 3G connection will do, depending on your network, coverage, and access quality.
-For a more stable connection, an LTE modem is more than ideal, as any decent LTE should have a lower than 50ms ping and average 50MB/s connection.
+For a more stable connection, an LTE modem is more than ideal.

 Step 2: Viewing Equipment

 Netflix allows users to view on a multitude of devices.
 In-home options include your SmartTV, or via your PlayStation, Xbox, Chromecast, Apple TV, Smart Blu-ray and DVD players, and even a few set-top boxes, amongst others.
 While on the go, you’re able to stream via the applet on your iPhone, iPad, Android smartphone and tablet (provided it’s supported), and Windows Phone devices.
 For the simpler option, users can always just log on to their account using their PC or laptops via the Netflix website.

 Note: For certain, older Android smartphones, the app won’t be available on the Google Play Store.
 Instead, you’ll have to download the app directly via the website.

 We’ve attached the list of all supported Android devices here.

 To start off, you’ll need to visit the website.
 There isn’t much to view on the landing page, unless you’re all about the Terms and Conditions before signing up, which is important in this case.